RaquelPlaza/angular5-dojo/README.md

   this.hasErrorOccurred =!result;
 }

-With this knowledge you can go forward and make completely dynamic components ultimately reducing duplications and creating consistent site behaviour.
+With this knowledge you can go forward and make completely dynamic components ultimately reducing duplications and creating consistent application behaviour.

 ### Dynamic Configuration